Ask for Slot action

 Enter the communication that the bot produces when it does not receive user input.

 Note: No Input reprompts are not enabled for Digital Bot Flows.
-The bot returns the configuration you define in Settings > User Input > No Input Detected > No Input Apology combined with the Question communication.
+The bot returns the configuration that you define in Settings > User Input > No Input Detected > No Input Apology combined with the Question communication.

 Customize No Input